Lytix-Labs/lytix-js/README.md

-# Metric Mongrel Client NPM Packages
+# Lytix Client NPM Packages

-This directory contains all the NPM packages for the Metric Mongrel project.
+This directory contains all the NPM packages for the Lytix project.

 #### Environment Variables

-The following environment variables are required to run the Metric Mongrel client.
+The following environment variables are required to run the Lytix client.

-- `MM_API_KEY`: The API key for the Metric Mongrel API.
-This is required to send data to the Metric Mongrel API.
+- `MM_API_KEY`: The API key for the Lytix API.
+This is required to send data to the Lytix API.

 The followig environment variables are optional.

-- `MM_BASE_URL`: The base URL for the Metric Mongrel API.
-This is required to send data to the Metric Mongrel API.
+- `MM_BASE_URL`: The base URL for the Lytix API.
+This is required to send data to the Lytix API.

 #### Configuration